-At the end of this 3 ½ day training course the attendees should have a detailed understanding of all the steps necessary to obtain an EASA Design Organisation Approval, the tasks and responsibilities of such an organisation and all relevant certification processes.
+The training course aims to provide participants with the knowledge and understanding of the requirements to obtain an EASA Design Organisation Approval, the tasks, and responsibilities of such an organisation, and all relevant certification processes.